-And once a pizza has managed to have the crust and tomato sauce right, it would be pretty hard to mess it up.
+Once a pizza has managed to have the crust and tomato sauce right, it would be pretty hard to mess it up.
 But, it happens all the time.
-We eat pizza from our favorite place and one day they close shop without telling you and a franchise pizza joint shows up with a mockery of a pizza.
+We eat pizza from our favourite place and one day they close shop without telling you and a franchise pizza joint shows up with a mockery of a pizza.
 In those dire times what better way to make sure you always get what you want other than making it yourself ?
 And get to add whatever toppings your heart desires.
 That’s what I did.
-I spent hours looking through websites and cookbooks to find the “perfect” pizza dough and realized that this was a lesson in futility.
+I spent hours looking through websites and cookbooks to find the “perfect” pizza dough and realised that this was a lesson in futility.
 The variations in the pizza world are endless and I had to do what any pizza dough recipe hunter would do.
 I closed my eyes and picked one that seemed basic enough for my purposes.

 To shape the pizza, take one ball of the dough and press into a disc shape.
 Pull the dough with your fingers turning it often to create a circle.
 Obviously I cheated and used a rolling pin and got an oblong.
 It’s ok though because once you pop the pizza into your mouth, it won’t matter what shape it was!

 This is after a couple minutes in the oven…looks purtty doesn’t it?
 These were the last two slices of my Caramelized Onion Mushroom pizza.
 It was so good I almost forgot to take pictures.
 I caramelized red, white and spring onions, sauteed mushrooms and sliced sweet red peppers and vegan cheese.
 I added the basil after I pulled it out of the oven.
 I had cooked tomato sauce on half of the pizza only and I definitely preferred the side WITH the sauce.

 Servings: 3 pies (about 10″ or so for each if making rounds)